supernova remnant Cassiopeia A

 Or how to become a theoretical astrophysicist?

-In early 2024, I joined the Department of Physics, Astronomy and Mathematics at the University of Hertfordshire, UK, as a Senior Lecturer in Data Science.
+In October 2024, I joined the Department of Physics at Royal Holloway, University of London, as a UKRI Future Leaders Fellow and Proleptic Senior Lecturer to study neutron star interiors.
 I am also a member of the Einstein Telescope Collaboration and the Square Kilometre Array (SKA) Pulsar Working Group, and part of the NSF Physics Frontiers Center JINA-CEE and the International Research Network for Nuclear Astrophysics (IReNA).

 The first 18 years of my life, I was lucky enough to be living by Lake Constance in the South of Germany.
 Having seen many beautiful places over the years, I can say that the Swabian Sea (as the lake is often nicknamed) is one of the most magnificent spots I have been to, and I try to go back as often as possible.